connorskees/ticketleap/README.md

 This library attempts to stand in for the missing API.

 One can very quickly and easily create large numbers of tickets and events.
-For example, if one wanted to add a new type of ticket to every date:
+For example, if one wanted to add a new type of ticket to every date (keeping sensitive details hidden in environment variables or otherwise is left up to the user):
 ```python
 from ticketleap import TicketLeap
 t = TicketLeap(username="foo", password="bar")